GUAIACUM SANCTUM

 They grow in full sun, and take average water.

-Use a slow release fertilizer and avoid temperatures near freezing.
+Use a slow release fertilizer and avoid temperatures near

 Birds like the fruits it produces.